mehulagg/gitlab/doc/development/pipelines.md

 image: ${GITLAB_DEPENDENCY_PROXY}alpine:edge
 ```

-Any projects under `gitlab-org` group will pull from Dependency Proxy, while
+Projects in the `gitlab-org` group pull from the Dependency Proxy, while
-forks reside on any other personal namespaces or groups will fallback to
+forks that reside on any other personal namespaces or groups fall back to
 Docker Hub unless `${GITLAB_DEPENDENCY_PROXY}` is also defined there.

 ### Default variables